 Why is Allergy Increasing?

 Allergy is caused when the body's immune system reacts to a normally harmless substance, such as pollen, food, or house dust mite.
-The body identifies the substance as a threat and produces an inappropriate, exaggerated response to it.
+The body identifies the substance as a threat, and produces an inappropriate, exaggerated response to it.
 What we are only beginning to understand is what tips the balance in favour of allergy.
 Researchers have suggested that a number of factors might cause someone to become allergic:

 Changes in the foods we eat:

+Our diets tend to include more processed foods and less fruit and vegetables.
+It has been suggested that the increase in food allergy might be due to more allergenic foods, such as peanuts, in our diet.
+However, there is no evidence that this has happened, and many cultures traditionally eat high amounts of certain allergenic foods, for example, peanuts in some Asian communities.
+A number of research teams are investigating whether reduced levels of nutrients – in particular vitamin D, omega-3 fatty acids (in fish) or antioxidants – might contribute to the development of allergy.
+While a diet low in oily fish has been associated with increased risk of childhood asthma and allergies in some studies, one study giving extra fish oils to babies did not prevent the occurrence of allergies.
 Vitamin D is important for the immune system and in early lung development.
-Deficiency of vitamin D is increasing throughout the world, partly due to changes in our diet, but also because of avoidance of sunlight through spending more time indoors or using sun-screen to reduce risk of skin cancer (most vitamin D is produced by the action of natural sunlight on skin).
+Deficiency of vitamin D is increasing throughout the world mainly because of sunlight avoidance through spending more time indoors or using sun-screen to reduce risk of skin cancer (most vitamin D is produced by the action of natural sunlight on skin).
 However, the data linking vitamin D deficiency to allergy is conflicting.
 Furthermore, giving pregnant women vitamin D supplements does not appear to have a consistent effect on reducing the risk of allergies in children.

 Changes in how we are exposed to food allergens:

 Our environment today is very different from 50 years ago.
 While there is evidence that pollutants can exacerbate existing airway allergy, the question of whether pollution can cause new allergy remains controversial.
-One hypothesis for which there is accumulating data is that the increase in allergy mirrors our declining exposure to bacteria and other micro-organisms in our environment.
+One hypothesis for which there is accumulating data, is that the increase in allergy mirrors our declining exposure to bacteria and other micro-organisms in our environment.
 This has led to the Hygiene Hypothesis.

-So an intriguing possibility is that many of the above dietary and environmental factors may increase allergy risk by regulating genes which promote an allergic-type immune system.
+An intriguing possibility is that many of the above dietary and environmental factors may increase allergy risk by regulating genes which promote an allergic-type immune system.
 Hopefully, our understanding of epigenetics will increase over the coming years, offering new potential strategies by which we might be able to prevent allergy.